ulosino/ulosino/STACK.md

 - TypeScript is used wherever possible, and;
 - TypeScript compiles to ES2021.

-We encourage you to apply these options to your projects.
+We would encourage you to apply these options to your projects.

 ULOSINO uses the MIT license.
 This allows you to copy or study the ULOSINO stack, even for commercial purposes.

 ---

-Last revised 7th November, 2021.
+Last revised 4th December, 2021.